K4tana/ShinyExams/README.md

 ## Planned updates

 - Docker Image, so R isn't even required on the machine.
-- Full Tutorial for Shiny deployment.
+- Full Tutorial for Shiny deployment in ReadMe.
-- Delete Button for the Export List.
 - UI Changes: Make it prettier, make it more readable, make it FUN.
-- Potential to download and upload Export list as either JSON or csv.
+- Potential to download and upload export lists as either JSON or csv.

 ## Possible Updates
 - Support for logistic/choice exam types: Rasch Models, marking solved questions etc.